bcgov/api-services-portal/README.md

 A decision matrix and authorization rules engine was implemented to centralize the rules around access to data

-### Injestor
+### Ingestor

-An ingestion framework for adding content from external sources
+An ingestion framework for adding content from external sources.

 ### Feeders

 A set of feeders that live close to the external sources for reading and sending data to the Ingestor

+Currently support feeders:
+* CKAN (Comprehensive Knowledge Archive Network)
+* Kong
+* Keycloak
+* Prometheus
+* Github

 ## User Journeys
 Roles:

+- **API Owner**: Does the technical deployment of the API on the Gateway under a particular Namespace - Gateway Services.
+- **Developer**: A Developer discovers APIs, requests access if required and consumes them.
 - **Credential Admin**: Application for authenticating with an OIDC Auth provider for the purposes of client registration.
 The Credential Issuer will generate the new credentials and provide a mechanism for the Developer to retrieve them.
 - **API Manager**: The API Manager makes APIs available for consumption with supporting documentation.
 They approve requests for access.
-- **API Owner**: Does the technical deployment of the API on the Gateway under a particular Namespace - Gateway Services.
-- **Developer**: A Developer discovers APIs, requests access if required and consumes them.
+- **Pilot Tester**: This role enables features that are still being reviewed and not quite ready for broader use.

 Typical Flow: